glorie-git/robo/README.md

 Robo started off as an assigned assignment, however it soon became an exciting project that made me wake up excited to work on.

 ## Features
-This is where you write what all extra features have been done in your project.
-Basically, this is where you try to make your project stand out from the rest.
 - Robo game with 3 navigating controls
 - A leaderboard to compete with others
 - A timer to put preasure during game play